 main and checkout a new branch based on it.
 We'll be doing our temporary work here.

-git checkout main git pull git checkout -b temp_work main
+git checkout -b temp_work main

 2) Pull in the changes from your ancient or messy feature branch.
 This command will take all your changes squashed together and stage them without creating a commit.